-The test procedure is to clear the H register and inhibit adaptation.
-Adaptation is then enabled and the canceller is converged by sending data file A via the V.21 modulator, into R{in} of the echo canceller (see Figure 26).
+The test procedure is to reset the H register and inhibit adaptation.
+Adaptation is then enabled and the canceller is converged by sending data file A via the V.21 modulator, into $R{in}$ of the echo canceller (see Figure 26).
 This is meant to simulate the MCF signal transmitted by the called fax machine at the end of the first page.
-To simulate the echo signal, data file A is also transmitted (using the V.21 modulator) to the echo canceller's S{in} input, at a level of ≥ 6 dB below R{in} and with a timing offset of t_d .
-Following this, data file B is transmitted (using the V.29 modulator) to the echo canceller's S{in} input.
+To simulate the echo signal, data file A is also transmitted (using the V.21 modulator) to the echo canceller's $S{in}$ input, at a level of $\geq 6$ dB below $R{in}$ and with a timing offset of $t_d$ .
+Following this, data file B is transmitted (using the V.29 modulator) to the echo canceller's $S{in}$ input.

-The V.29 data from the echo canceller's S{out} output is first collected, stored and demodulated off-line.
+The V.29 data from the echo canceller's $S{out}$ output is first collected, stored and demodulated off-line.
 The recovered file C is then analysed.
-The data from the echo canceller's R{out} output is discarded (on the assumption that no impairments are introduced).
+The data from the echo canceller's $R{out}$ output is discarded (on the assumption that no impairments are introduced).

 Note that in the latest version of T.30, an Echo Protect Tone (EPT) is specified before all V.29 transmissions (TCF and image data).
 This EPT signal was originally intended to 'turn around' echo suppressors and prevent any front-end clipping of TCF or image data.
 In the case of echo cancellers, it helps to open the NLP before the transmission of TCF or image data to avoid corruption.
 However, many of the fax implementations currently in the field do not incorporate this EPT signal, so it has not been included in this test.
-In this respect, this test therefore represents a worst case scenario.
+In this respect, this test therefore represents a worst-case scenario.

-The NLP should be provisioned enabled during this test.
+The NLP should be enabled during this test.
 Note that some echo cancellers will automatically disable the NLP on detection of a fax call.